Nonsmooth optimal value and policy functions in mechanical systems subject to unilateral constraints: Discussion

 \section{Discussion}

-We conclude by discussing how often we expect to encounter the nonsmooth phenomena described above in models of robot behaviors (\secref{disc:models}) and what our results imply about the use of smooth tools in this nonsmooth setting (\secref{disc:smooth}).
+We conclude by discussing what our results imply about the use of smooth tools in nonsmooth settings (\secref{disc:smooth}) and how often we expect to encounter the nonsmooth phenomena described above in models of robot behaviors (\secref{disc:models}).